openstack-archive/fuel-plugin-contrail/specs/spec-4.0.1.rst

  - Update other manifests to support dedicated analytics nodes
  - Adjust the experimental upgrade scripts to run on contrail-analytics role
  - Add python-memcache package to manifests for 'contrail-config' role and adjust the contrail-keystone configuration with memcached server IPs
+ - Update the manifests to use ssl settings for haproxy
  - Add checkbox to environment config
  - Make network provisioning conditional
  - Add checkbox for DPDK on VF feature